 Claremore is a medium-sized city located in the state of Oklahoma.
 With a population of 18,743 people and 11 constituent neighborhoods, Claremore is the 25th largest community in Oklahoma.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Claremore is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Claremore isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Claremore are a mix of both white- and blue-collar jobs.
 Overall, Claremore is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Claremore who work in office and administrative support (13.17%), sales jobs (9.89%), and food service (8.31%).

 The population of Claremore overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Claremore, 21.13% have at least a bachelor's degree.